 .
 Now when your sidebar appears, you should actually see the rewritten text that has rewritten the selected text to sound more like Leslie Knope!
 Try it!

 You’ve now changed the prompt, but you likely noticed while running the mod that there’s a few style things we might want to change.
-These don’t necessarily impact the performance of the mod, as we are already seeing scores and newly written responses, but its a bit of a confusing experience because…
+These don’t necessarily impact the performance of the mod, as we are already seeing scores and newly written responses, but it's a bit of a confusing experience because…

 we have two identical context menu items when highlighting selected text